dronavallipranav/gameboy-emulator/README.md

 ## Dependencies

-To build and run the emulator, you will need the following dependencies:
+To build and run the test suite, you will need the following dependencies:

 - CMake (version 3.0 or higher)
 - CUnit (version 2.1-3)